FAQ

 No PHI, payroll files, employee SSNs, credentials, raw payroll rows, or sensitive compliance details belong in public forms or routine email.
 Keep sensitive material inside the reviewed, protected workflow after access is set up.

-Read privacy postureWho is ClaraOps for?
+Read security boundariesWho is ClaraOps for?

-ClaraOps is for therapy or healthcare practices that already run payroll elsewhere but need a calmer way to organize SimplePractice exports, Google Workspace workpapers, exception notes, review status, and owner handoff context before payroll decisions are final.
+ClaraOps is for therapy or healthcare practices that already run payroll elsewhere but need a calmer way to organize SimplePractice exports, Google Workspace workpapers, exception notes, review status, and admin handoff context before payroll decisions are final.
 Start with the /product workflow if you want the full path.

 How does ClaraOps fit with SimplePractice and Google Workspace?